kj2013/claff-happydb/README.md

 ## Annotation

-For Task 1 annotations, workers labeled a happy moment following the instructions provided at ./docs/corpusconstruction.txt

-For Task 2 annotations, workers labeled a happy moment with a maximum of two concept labels from a set of five automatically selected "best matching" labels from a superset of 15 labels.

-The training set for Task 2 of xxx moments is already available for download and can be used by participants to pilot their systems.

-The test set of xx for Task 1 and xxx for Task 2 will be released on xxx.
+For Task 1, the labeled training set includes labels that identify the 'agency' of the author and the 'social' characteristic of the moment.

+For Task 2, the labeled training set includes up to two concept labels describing the theme of the moment.

+## Organisers' Contacts

 The system outputs from the test set should be submitted to the task organizers, for the collation of the final results to be presented at the workshop.

-## Organisers' Contacts

 For further information about this data release, contact the following members of the AffCon 2019 workshop organising committee: